-The thought may strike as implausible: what could a seven-year-old make of Immanuel Kant’s Critique of Pure Reason?
+The thought of teaching children philosophy may strike as implausible: what could a seven-year-old make of Immanuel Kant’s Critique of Pure Reason?

 But the same way the term “philosophy” falls short of a clear-cut definition, the expression “teaching philosophy,” too, leaves ample room for a variety of interpretations.

 In a primary school environment, the discipline would be less about arcane speculations on the nature of knowledge, and more about stimulating critical thinking, creativity and collaboration from a young age.